NWC-CUAHSI-Summer-Institute/SI_fellows_2024_introductions/README.md

 Fill out the form with the following information:

 **1. Requester Information:**
-- Requester Name: [your name here]
+Requester Name: [your name here]
-- Requester Institution: [your university here]
+Requester Institution: [your university here]
-- Requester email address: [your email address]
+Requester email address: [your email address]

-- PI's Full Name: Jonathan Frame
+PI's Full Name: Jonathan Frame
-- PI's Affiliated Institute: Lynker
+PI's Affiliated Institute: Lynker
-- PI's Affiliated Email Address: jframe@lynker.com
+PI's Affiliated Email Address: jonathan's email

 **2. Project Information:**
 Summer Institute Bootcamp, 2024.
 The bootcamp will include training on basic computational skills, and this will be done on the AWI 2i2c resource.
 All bootcamp participants will need access to this cloud compute platform.